Essay on the Central America War

 (C) the estimated scope and duration of the hostilities or involvement.

 In consideration here, the following question must be answered with respect, reason and objectivity: Why was El Salvador designated a Hostile Fire pay area by the Deputy Assistant Secretary for Military Personnel & Policy in 1982 and Service Members who were assigned to El Salvador awarded a Armed Forces Expeditionary Medal in 1996 by President Clinton while U.S. troops who served in Honduras have not?
 After detailed comparisons of the data contained within the Defense Casualty Analysis System for each CA country involved in the Central American Wars of the 1980’s, the following conclusions should be made.
 During the C War, 22 SM’s were killed in El Salvador and 63 in Honduras.
 Of the 22 killed in El Salvador, six were by terrorist acts while of the 63 killed in Honduras, one is currently listed as killed by a terrorist act.
 However, two SM’s in El Salvador were killed by homicide, whereas, in Honduras, three were killed by homicide and two died due to illnesses.
 One of the SM’s killed by homicide in Honduras was an MP shot while patrolling the perimeter fence at Palmerola Air Base in Honduras.
 Another, was a Special Forces soldier stabbed to death while on duty by a Honduran Army soldier.
 The third known American soldier killed by homicide in Honduras was shot in the head by a Honduran.
-The two killed in El Salvador by homicide were LTC David Pickett and SP4 Earnest Dawson who were executed POW’s permanently stationed in Honduras on a short day trip to El Salvador operating in a direct combat support role from Honduras.
+The two killed in El Salvador by homicide were LTC David Pickett and PFC Earnest Dawson who were executed POW’s permanently stationed in Honduras on a short day trip to El Salvador operating in a direct combat support role from Honduras.
+Dawson was posthumously promoted to Specialist.

 In contrast, U.S. troops serving in Panama before 2000, for example, operated under the authority of the Hay–Bunau-Varilla Treaty of 1903, establishing the Panama Canal Zone and the 1970’s treaties that allowed for U.S. control and protection of our enormous investment in Panama.
 U.S. troops in Panama were not subjected to hostile fire and when Operation Just Cause commenced in 1989, earned Hostile Fire status and Armed Forces Expeditionary Medals.
 The same goes for Germany, Korea and many other locations around the globe.
-Troops in these countries were not subjected to hostile fire, imminent danger, awarded Purple Hearts and POW Medals nor were they involved in two civil wars and stationed in a country under frequent attacks by government forces of a neighboring country and another country’s leftist guerrilla’s.
+Troops in these countries were not subjected to hostile fire, imminent danger, awarded Purple Hearts and POW Medals nor were they involved in two civil wars while stationed in a country under frequent attacks from internal insurgents, by government forces of a neighboring country and another country’s leftist guerrilla’s.
 U.S. troops who served in Honduras were subjected to hostile fire on countless occasions, killed by terrorist acts and murdered while involved in two Civil Wars.
 Honduras was the base of operations utilized by the U.S. where two Civil Wars were orchestrated and was being attacked by the Nicaraguan government, terrorists and El Salvadoran leftist guerrillas during the war.
 U.S. troops were stationed and patrolled throughout Honduras during the Central American Wars of the 1980’s.
 All of this occurred in a country roughly the size of Virginia.

 In the words of the Veterans of Foreign Wars: